 Ceres Hall 212

-- Study skills classes
+- Study skills and career planning classes available

 Wallman Wellness Center 170

 - Provides individual consultations regarding the presence of a disability and eligibility for services.

 - Determine reasonable accommodations and provide referrals for academic support.

 - Will collaborate with the student and faculty in the implementation of academic accommodations.

 Many departments offer tutoring or help sessions for specific subjects.
 Contact the specific academic departments or your course instructor to inquire what departmental assistance may be available.